Thomas Delaney

 Delaney began his career at Copenhagen, making 249 total appearances and scoring 24 goals, while winning the Danish Superliga five times and the Danish Cup on four occasions.
-He then played in Germany for Werder Bremen and Borussia Dortmund, making 107 total Bundesliga appearances before a move to Sevilla in 2021.
+He then played in Germany for Werder Bremen and Borussia Dortmund, making 107 total Bundesliga appearances, before a move to Sevilla in 2021.
+Following loan stints at TSG Hoffenheim and Anderlecht, Delaney returned to Copenhagen in 2024.

 Delaney made his international debut for Denmark in 2013.
-He was part of their squads at the 2018 FIFA World Cup, UEFA Euro 2020 and the 2022 World Cup, reaching the semi-finals of the 2020 tournament.
+He was part of their squads at the 2018 FIFA World Cup, UEFA Euro 2020, the 2022 World Cup and Euro 2024, reaching the semi-finals of the 2020 tournament.

 Club career

 Copenhagen

-Delaney started playing youth football at Kjøbenhavns Boldklub, the reserve team of Danish club F.C.
-Copenhagen.
+Delaney started playing youth football at Kjøbenhavns Boldklub, the reserve team of Danish club Copenhagen.

 Delaney made his debut for Copenhagen in an unofficial friendly in August 2008.
 After playing the first half of the 2008–09 season in the KB youth team, he was a part of the FCK squad in the Danish Cup that campaign.
 He made his official debut in the first leg of the semi-finals against Nordvest FC in April, where he substituted Hjalte Nørregaard in the middle of second half.
 In the return leg two weeks later Delaney was among the starting eleven playing the first 60 minutes before he was substituted with Şaban Özdoğan.

-In the summer break 2009, he was promoted to the first team squad together with Özdoğan.
+In the summer break 2009, he was promoted to the first team squad together with Şaban Özdoğan.
 He scored on his continental debut on 22 July 2009, playing the full second leg in Copenhagen's Champions League second qualifying round victory over FK Mogren.
 His first Superliga match was on 9 August 2009 against SønderjyskE replacing Atiba Hutchinson near the end of the match.
 On 29 December 2011, signed a contract extension keeping him at Copenhagen until the end of 2014.
 At the time, Delaney had the distinction of being the longest serving current player at the club, despite being only 20.

 On 6 July 2013, Delaney extended his contract with the club to 2015.
 At the same time, he got jersey number 8.
-In the following season, he became a regular starter in his favorite position, including UEFA Champions League matches against Juventus F.C., Real Madrid and Galatasaray.
+In the following season, he became a regular starter in his favorite position, including UEFA Champions League matches against Juventus, Real Madrid and Galatasaray.
 On 23 January 2014, he again extended his contract, until 2017.
 At the same time, he was officially named vice-captain of the team.
 Half a year later, Delaney was promoted to club captain.

 On 14 May 2015 he was named Man of the Match as his side won the Danish Cup final 3–2 after extra-time against fellow Superliga side FC Vestsjælland.
 On 27 September 2016, Delaney contributed to a comfortable 4–0 victory for his side with a left-footed half-volley from 30 yards against Belgian side Club Brugge KV in the UEFA Champions League.
 The goal came third in the vote for goal of the season in the UEFA Champions League.